Idaho News

 Paul Alden was one of the key architects of competitive snowboarding in North America.
 Courtesy of the Alden family

-Paul Prince Alden, an influential figure in the competitive snowboarding industry who later helped run Soldier Mountain near Fairfield, Idaho, died on April 9.
+Paul Prince Alden, an influential figure in the competitive snowboarding industry who later helped run the Soldier Mountain ski area near Fairfield, Idaho, died on April 9.
 He was 89 years old.

 Alden served as general manager of Soldier Mountain through 2023 after joining Ascent Ventures, the investment group that bought the ski area in 2020, according to a news release Wednesday from his family.
 Before working at Soldier, he spent decades pushing for the inclusion of snowboarding at ski resorts in North America and in competitions on the world stage.